grantcollins/Java/README.md

 # Java
-This is a collection of various class projects and practice exercise written in Java.
+A collection of various class projects and practice exercise written in Java.